cdktf/cdktf-provider-google/docs/computeNetworkFirewallPolicyRule.python.md

 Boolean flag indicating if the traffic should be TLS decrypted.

-It can be set only if action = 'apply_security_profile_group' and cannot be set for other actions.
+Can be set only if action = 'apply_security_profile_group' and cannot be set for other actions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.7.0/docs/resources/compute_network_firewall_policy_rule#tls_inspect ComputeNetworkFirewallPolicyRule#tls_inspect}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.8.0/docs/resources/compute_network_firewall_policy_rule#tls_inspect ComputeNetworkFirewallPolicyRule#tls_inspect}

 ---